AurMad/obs_methods_webinar/README.md

-# obs_methods_webinar
+# Methods for output-based surveillance

-Material for the webinar on quantitative methods for output-based surveillance
+Material for the webinar on quantitative methods for output-based surveillance.